gbemy-web/gbemy-web/README.md

 - 👋 Hi, I’m @gbemy-web
-- 👀 I’m a Data Analyst
+- 👀 I’m a Data Analyst/ Data Scientist
 - 💞️ I’m looking to collaborate on different projects
 - 📫 you can reach me via kukoyioluwagbemisola@gmail.com